gohugoio/hugo/content/contribute/documentation.md

 > Without the threat of punishment, there is no joy in flight. - [Kobo Abe](https://en.wikipedia.org/wiki/Kobo_Abe)
 ```

-Which will render as follows on the Hugo docs:
+Which will render as follows in the Hugo docs:

 > Without the threat of punishment, there is no joy in flight. - [Kobo Abe][abe]